 |Annual/monthly fees||Year 1 - £0, Year 2 onwards - £30 per annum|

 |Maximum credit limit||Subject to status|

 |Additional Rewards Info||Free 'online account servicing' via ClearSpend mobile and desktop app.|

 |Overall Finder rating||★★★★★|

 Chris Lilly is a publisher at finder.com.
 He's a specialist in personal finance, from day-to-day banking to investing to borrowing, and is passionate about helping UK consumers make informed decisions about their money.
 In his spare time Chris likes forcing his kids to exercise more.

 If you already use Royal Bank of Scotland (RBS) Business Banking, then this no-frills card could help your company deal with an irregular cash flow.
 Provided you pay off your balance in full each month, you’ll be able to take advantage of up to 56 days of 0% interest on your purchases each billing cycle (although this doesn’t apply to cash advances).

 Aside from the annual fee, which is waived in the first year for RBS Startup Bank Account holders (or those happy to switch), if it’s used carefully, this card doesn’t have to cost your company a penny.
-The annual fee will also be waived in following years, provided you spent at £6,000 least per year.
+The annual fee will also be waived in the following years, provided you spend at least £6,000 per year.

 Pros and cons